-Game Symphony Workshop is a re-implementable model for learning improvisation, and can be taught as part of core musicianship.
-We offer free resources you can share with your students and colleagues.
+GSW is a re-implementable model for learning improvisation, and can be taught as part of core musicianship.
+The workshop activities are available for free.

 - Musical adaptations of theater games

-- Creative prompts from Steve's book Creativity Triggers for Musicians
+- Creative Prompts from Creativity Triggers for Musicians

 - Improvisation with drones